anonymousacccount/DLModelChanges/Data Collection/README.md

 1. get_repositories.py extracts repositories with keywords: 'deep neural network' and 'deep learning' and star count > 50.
 With that we get 6655 repositories.

-2. Then the downloaded csv files have information about these repositories with number of releases > 1.
+2. The downloaded csv files have information about these repositories with number of releases > 1.
 These files are in the folder github_repositories.

 3. We combine these files to get 696 repositories.
 These are in 'Repositories - Owner and repo'.